mtniehaus/AutopilotBranding/README.md

 # Autopilot Branding

-This repository contains a sample Windows Installer (MSI) definition that can be used to customize Windows 10 devices via Windows Autopilot
+This repository contains a sample PowerShell script that can be packaged into an Intune Win32 app to customize Windows 10 devices via Windows Autopilot
 (although there's no reason it can't be used with other deployment processes, e.g. MDT or ConfigMgr).

 ## Capabilities